inferno-framework/inferno-core/docs/getting-started.md

 cp -a /us-core-test-kit/lib/us_core/igs/. /inferno_deployment/lib/inferno_deployment/igs/
 ```

-Once this is done you can build and run the instance with
+Once this is done you can build and run the instance:

 ```sh
 ./setup.sh